 Vietnam has charged ahead in other respects, too.
 International businesses are moving in and along with them, more expats.
 The Vietnamese are younger and more educated than ever before and with that comes a thirst for learning English, the language of success.

-That means if you’re a qualified English teacher looking for work, you’ll have your pick of cities to choose from.
+That means if you’re qualified and looking to get a teaching job in Vietnam, you’ll have your pick of cities to choose from.
 When you’re not teaching, you can experience the tropical beaches of the coast, the intricate rice terraces of the north, and the cosmopolitan restaurants and clamoring traffic of the cities.
 So where should you base yourself?
 Here are four of the best cities in Vietnam for teachers.

 Ho Chi Minh City: Colonial Architecture & Cosmopolitan Cafes

 Ho Chi Minh City is transforming Vietnam’s economy into one of the fastest-growing in the world.
 A new middle-class is rising and international businesses are pouring into this frenetic city where life is lived out loud on the busy streets.

 The city also bears the evidence of all that’s come to pass here.
 Remnants of the country’s six-decades under French rule appear in the architecture, wine bars, and open-air cafés.
 And Saigon, whose image has been shaped by endless American war-themed movies, has quietly stepped aside to allow Ho Chi Minh to thrive as its modern, post-war alter ego.